-As with the gorilla treks, to visit the chimpanzees we recommend booking your chimpanzee visiting permit and tour in advance as the visits per day are tightly controlled for the chimpanzees’ welfare and they can get quickly booked up.
+As with the gorilla treks, to visit the chimpanzees we recommend booking your chimpanzee visiting permit and tour in advance, as visits per day are tightly controlled for the chimpanzees’ welfare and they quickly book up.

 A travel blogger who visited the Kibale Forest is Helen from Notwithoutmypassport.com.

 Savanna Wildlife Safari in Queen Elizabeth National Park